MattechLab/monalisa/_sources/7-1_thermodyn_info.rst.txt

     \lvert \Delta Q_H \rvert = \lvert \Delta Q_C \rvert + \lvert \Delta Q_{WE} \rvert

-The volume of the ideal gaz is decreased by an ammount :math:`\lvert \Delta V \rvert` at each cycle.
+The volume of the ideal gaz is decreased by an amount :math:`\lvert \Delta V \rvert` at each cycle.
 We will write :math:`V > 0` the volume of the ideal gaz at the current cycle.
 The change of entropy :math:`\lvert \Delta S_{WE} \rvert` is therefore negative and given by